nqst/nqst.github.io/lists/book-notes/how-to-fail-at-almost-anything.md

 > The pattern I noticed was this: Things that will someday work out well start out well.
 Things that will never work start out bad and stay that way.

-> Looking at the familiar in new ways can change your behavior
+> Looking at the familiar in new ways can change your behavior.

 > Everything you learn becomes a shortcut for understanding something else.